sphaero/appie/README.md

-g# Appie
+# Appie

 [![Build Status](https://travis-ci.org/sphaero/appie.svg?branch=master)](https://travis-ci.org/sphaero/appie)

 Appie is a simple static generator for dynamic websites.
 Dynamic websites?
 Yes!
 Appie's primary focus is on providing all information of files residing in your website's directory.
-As from a HTML file you can not see what's available on your webserver Appie will provide a JSON fihttp://stackoverflow.com/questions/23117717/python-super-init-inheritancele containing exactly this.
+As from a HTML file you can not see what's available on your webserver Appie will provide a JSON file containing exactly this.
 From this the HTML file, using javascript, can figure things out.
 By matching to certain filenames the JSON file can be filled with specific data.
 For example a file with the .textile extension is parsed into HTML.